iOS Emulation, gamepads, Cydia, Xcode, builds.io - A Tutorial for iOS emus

-RetroArch requires more work than the usual emulator to compile due to its complexity and the jailbreak version is woefully out of date and doesn’t support gamepads.
-RetroArch is easily the most powerful emulator on iOS or Android due to its insanely large support, and currently the only way to play PSX/N64 games under iOS.
+RetroArch requires more work than the usual emulator to compile due to its complexity, and the jailbreak version is woefully out of date and doesn’t support gamepads.
+RetroArch is easily the most powerful emulator on iOS or Android due to its insanely massive support, and currently, the only way to play PSX/N64 games under iOS.

 Gamepads are a must for emulation gaming.
-While all the emulators include variations on screen touch controls, they’re a far cry from a physical game pad.
-There’s a lot of gamepads on the iOS market, all of which use bluetooth to connect to an iOS device.
+While all the emulators include variations on-screen touch controls, they’re a far cry from a physical gamepad.
+There’s a lot of gamepads on the iOS market, all of which use Bluetooth to connect to an iOS device.
 This inherently makes iOS gamepads more expensive than the cheapest USB options for Android.
-There’s been a few round ups of gamepads for iOS, including Gizmodo and techradar but the modern favorites are the well known Mad Catz C.T.R.L.i and the lesser known Moga Rebel, both featuring a simple phone clip.
+There have been a few roundups of gamepads for iOS, including Gizmodo and TechRadar but the modern favorites are the well known Mad Catz C.T.R.L.i and the lesser known Moga Rebel, both featuring a simple phone clip.

 The other key feature is a simple fold out clamp with rubberized that allows the control pad to grip anything from an iPhone 3g to and iPhone 6s tightly.
 It works great too, during a very turbulent return flight, even when I heard a few items fall, and I had to pause to grip my controller, my iPhone 6 never came loose.

-The gamepad is clearly inspired by the Xbox 360, which to date, is the best feeling console controller, complete with two analog sticks, two analog triggers, two bumper buttons, a d pad, 4 buttons, and a single start button.
+The gamepad is inspired by the Xbox 360, which to date, is the best feeling console controller, complete with two analog sticks, two analog triggers, two bumper buttons, a d-pad, four buttons, and a single start button.
 It’s only a select button shy of covering the all the bases.

-Most games that support gamepads supported the Moga Rebel, I got a kick out of playing Metal Slug and Knights of the Old Republic, both of which played flawlessly and required zero config.
+Most games that support gamepads supported the Moga Rebel; I got a kick out of playing Metal Slug and Knights of the Old Republic, both of which played flawlessly and required zero configs.
 I also realized a few games in my library were finally playable such as Sonic CD. iOS gaming still is the wild west when it comes to gamepad support.